 Your market’s habits, dislikes, and preferred aesthetics will have to be understood to make your flyers matter.
 This goes for anything relevant to selling your product or idea.
-If you mess up at this stage, there’s not much of a point to creating flyers in the first place.
+If you mess up at this stage, there’s not much of a point in creating flyers in the first place.

 Target your design choices.

 Typefaces, art styles, and graphic design must all cater to the tastes of whoever you’re selling to.
 Comic Sans and Papyrus, for instance, might not be appropriate for law or real estate practices, while a stuffy font like Bodoni would be inappropriate for a daycare center or a pet store.

 2.)
 Be interesting.

 This depends on the results of your market research.
 Generally speaking, though, people are now more aware of how ads influence audiences, and you should never expect everyone to be influenced by boring ads.
 Remember, there are tons of other ads out there competing for your market’s attention.
 Make sure that you are not just able to state your message but also that you can catch your audience’s attention.

 3.)
 Focus on the selling points.

 Don’t get carried away with unimportant details.
 Information pollution (the contamination of info with redundant, unsolicited, pointless data) can reduce the value of your flyers.
 Decide on 2-5 things you think your audience should know about your product and work from there.
 If it’s not important, leave it out.
 Restaurants, for instance, might want to list a few menu items or promos instead of their entire range of offers.
 A brochure, catalog, or menu might be more appropriate for that.